Jarren Duran Player Props: Red Sox vs. Yankees

 Jarren Duran At The Plate

-- Duran has picked up a hit in 61.7% of his 47 games this year, with more than one hit in 27.7% of them.

-- He has homered in three games this season (6.4%), homering in 1.7% of his trips to the plate.
+- Looking at the 52 games he has played this season, he's homered in three of them (5.8%), and in 1.6% of his trips to the plate.

-- In 34.0% of his games this year, Duran has had at least one RBI.
-He's picked up more than one in 8.5% and driven in three or more of his team's runs in two contests.
+- Duran has had an RBI in 17 games this season (32.7%), including four multi-RBI outings (7.7%).
+He has also driven in three or more of his team's runs in two contests.

-- In 12 of 47 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.